-The BSW indicator light illuminates if a vehicle enters the detection zone from behind in an adjacent lane.
+Illustration 1: The BSW indicator light illuminates if a vehicle enters the detection zone from behind in an adiacent lane.

 However, if the overtaking vehicle is traveling much faster than your vehicle, the indicator light may not illuminate before the detected vehicle is beside your vehicle.
-Always use the side and rear mirrors and turn and look in the direction your vehicle will move to ensure it is safe to change lanes.
+Always use the side and rear mirrors and turn and look in the direction vour vehicle will move to ensure it is safe to change lanes.